Skip to main content

 If you are a U.S. person, separate year-round monitoring from filing.
 Monitoring means tracking the highest aggregate value across all foreign financial accounts.
 FBAR is triggered if the combined value exceeds $10,000 at any point in the year.

 Filing is separate.
 FBAR (FinCEN Form 114) is due April 15 with an automatic extension to October 15.
 Form 8938 attaches to your tax return, and it does not replace FBAR.
 For specified unmarried individuals living abroad, thresholds include $200,000/$300,000; for specified married joint filers living abroad, thresholds include $400,000/$600,000.
-Keep these two lines in your checklist template so you verify live rules each year instead of copying old assumptions: "Add current threshold after verification" and "Add current penalty range after verification."
+Keep a checklist note to verify current filing thresholds and penalty ranges each year instead of copying old assumptions.

 Permanent establishment risk is not limited to a fixed office.
 It can also arise when someone has authority to conclude contracts in the enterprise's name.
 If your role or working setup moved in that direction, escalate quickly.